CJans121/nvim/README.md

 # Plugin Dependencies
 The above instructions already handle the installation of all plugin dependencies.
 Below is a list of these dependencies along with their descriptions.
+`apt` packages:
 - `ripgrep` : To use live grep with the telescope plugin
 - `nodejs` : To run Node-based language servers like `pyright` (for Python) and `vim-language-server` (for Vimscript).
 - `npm` : Node.js package manager, used by Mason to install and manage Node-based language servers.
+- `clang-format` – Formatter for C and C++ code
+- `clang` – Linter and compiler for C and C++ code
+- `libxml2-utils` – Provides xmllint, used for formatting and linting XML
+- `black` – Code formatter for Python
+- `flake8` – Linter for Python source code

+`npm` packages:
+`prettier` – Formatter for Markdown and various frontend/web file types
+`markdownlint-cli` – Linter for Markdown files

 # Useful Notes